-What we know about police officer arrested in Sarah Everard investigation
+What we know about Met police officer Wayne Couzens

-Just hours before his arrest this week, Couzens had been at “work keeping politicians and VIPs safe as part of the Metropolitan Police’s elite Diplomatic Protection Command”, The Telegraph reports.
+Couzens phoned in sick on 8 March, according to the BBC.
+Just hours before his arrest on 9 March, the married father-of-two had been at “work keeping politicians and VIPs safe as part of the Metropolitan Police’s elite Diplomatic Protection Command”, The Telegraph reports.

-A former member of the Civil Nuclear Constabulary, he underwent firearms training while “working as part of the team protecting Dungeness nuclear power station close” near his home, the paper continues.
-As a member of Westminster’s Diplomatic Protection Command, he later became responsible for “protecting MPs and other dignitaries in and around the capital”, the paper adds.
+A former member of the Civil Nuclear Constabulary, he underwent firearms training while “working as part of the team protecting Dungeness nuclear power station”, near his Kent home, the paper continues.
+As a member of Westminster’s Diplomatic Protection Command, Couzens later became responsible for “protecting MPs and other dignitaries in and around the capital”.

 He was also a member of the Army Reserve for two years from 2002, serving the 3rd battalion, the Princess of Wales’s Royal Regiment, according to The Times.

 Everard’s family have described her as “kind and thoughtful, caring and dependable”.
 In a statement after her body was found, they added: “She always put others first and had the most amazing sense of humour.
 She was strong and principled and a shining example to us all.
 We are very proud of her and she brought so much joy to our lives.”